 Mechmann also charged that Planned Parenthood's report was compromised because it has a financial stake advocating the changes.
 "The difference between Planned Parenthood and us is that we don't make money off what we teach and say.
 They do.
 They make money off contraceptives and abortions," he said.

-Michelle Turner, president of the Maryland-based Citizens for a Responsible Curriculum, said Planned Parenthood was simply trying to eliminate parental say.
+Michelle Turner, president of the Maryland-based Citizens for a Responsible

 "What are they trying to do?
 They are trying to eliminate the role of mom and dad in the family," Turner said.
 "For Planned Parenthood to decide that governments, private organizations and religious organizations should make decisions about kids' sexuality is just going too far."